jnozzi/cocoadev.com/SiteContent/General/ExpandButton.markdown

 ----

-Well, I know it's called the Toolbar's Overflow Button, but I haven't seen any way to implement it other then in the toolbar. -- [[RyanBates]]
+Well, I know it's called the Toolbar's Overflow Button, but I haven't seen any way to implement it other then in the toolbar. -- General/RyanBates

 ----

-I think you are going to have to make a custom control for it, because I don't think it exists otherwise. -[[RossDude]]
+I think you are going to have to make a custom control for it, because I don't think it exists otherwise. -General/RossDude

 ----

 Ok I guess I will have to make my own toolbar.
 Thanks a lot -Paul

-''What exactly are you trying to do?''
+*What exactly are you trying to do?*

 ----
-Isn't that called a chevron? --[[JoeRanieri]]
+Isn't that called a chevron? --General/JoeRanieri

-''A transformed chevron, maybe.
-Chevrons point downward''
+*A transformed chevron, maybe.
+Chevrons point downward*